 An eight hour HAZWOPER recertification training session is provided annually to Pretreatment, EMDA, and ESTA personnel that have previously completed the 40-hour HAZWOPER training program.
 The eight hour recertification training session is required by OSHA annually as a refresher class.
-Since 2003, the NBC has conducted the eight hour HAZWOPER Recertification Training in house.
+Since 2003, the NBC has conducted multiple in-house trainings to satisfy the eight hour HAZWOPER Recertification training requirements.
 The recertification program consists of many sessions, such as confined space entry, spill tracking, boom deployment, personal protective equipment, basic chemistry, use of air monitoring equipment, CPR/AED and first aid.
 The training sessions are held throughout the year.
-This inhouse method of training is a more comprehensive program that is better suited to the NBC's needs.
+This in-house method of training is a more comprehensive program that is better suited to NBC needs.